LTUC/amman-dotnet-401d2/Curriculum/Class18/LAB.md

 ## Directions
 **read all the directions (including the Readme section), in it's entirety before completing** <br />

-Get creative, and surf the Bing.<br />
-You will create an MVC CRUD web application that will consume a web api.
-Your web api can be obtained from the following:
+You will create an MVC CRUD web application that will consume the api that you created in lab 17:

-1. Find your own 3rd party API (try and find one that does not require auth)
-1. Use your ToDO List/ToDo task API that you created in lab 16 & 17
   - You *must* deploy this API onto your azure account.

 using  `HttpClient` class, consume the external API using the following example as a baseline.